 In these Booking Conditions, ‘you’ and ‘your’ means all persons named on a booking and ‘we’, ‘us’ and ‘ourselves’ means Royal Caribbean Cruises Ltd. trading as Azamara Club Cruises®(‘Azamara’ or ‘Azamara Club Cruises’).
 RCL Cruises Ltd. is a UK registered subsidiary company and UK sales and marketing agent of Royal Caribbean Cruises Ltd.

-If you purchase one of our standard fly/cruise packages, build your own package via our call centre or website or purchase simply a cruise-only holiday from us, you have the peace of mind in knowing that we shall have responsibility for the cruise element and all the other aspects of your holiday that we have organised for you.
+If you book an Azamara Club Cruises® cruise-only holiday with us, you can have the peace of mind in knowing that we shall have responsibility for the proper performance of your cruise aspect of all aspects of your holiday.

 Guest Conduct Policy

 It shall be a condition of boarding and remaining on-board any of our ships that all guests throughout their stay comply with our Guest Conduct Policy.
 This policy is designed to ensure that all guests are able to participate in a safe and enjoyable cruise vacation and, as such, the Guest Conduct Policy sets forth standards of conduct for guests to follow throughout their cruise vacation, including transfers to and from ships, inside terminals, while on-board, at ports of call, during shore excursions and at our private destinations.
 Please review the Guest Conduct Policy or contact your local booking office for further details in advance of travel.